ZenoVka-Vestraq/Google-Data-Analytics-Capstone-Project-1/README.md

 *Observation - We can safely determine that Downtown Chicago has the highest ridership end destination and north Chicago rank second. unsurprisingly, Chicago University takes up third place.
 However with end trip, Starting points are also concentrated in clear consolidated areas.
 We could oso derived that both Start and End points are concentrated in the same locale, this makes it evident the areas ranked 1, 2 and 3 should be targeted to have the most reach to the intended casual riders.*

+ ## ACT ON INSIGHTS AND PROVIDE RECOMMENDATIONS

+###Key Takeaways

+1. Casual customers use bikeshare services more during weekends, while members use them consistently over the entire week.

+2. Average trip duration of casual riders is more than twice that of member rider over any given day of the week.

+3. Casual riders using the service dominantly in Chicago Downtown, North Chicago and Chicago University.

+### Recommendations

+A. Gain Majority of Casual Riders' awareness of any marketing campaign by focusing all efforts in the top 3 identified zones/areas.

+B. Target Casual riders over the weekend where the demands are the highest.

+C. Make long duration rides more expensive as a casual riders, to coax them to transit into a member to "save cost".